DayDayDreamers/KEYBOARDS/Pods/Alamofire/README.md

 - Select the top `Alamofire.framework` for iOS and the bottom one for OS X.

     > You can verify which one you selected by inspecting the build log for your project.
-The build target for `Alamofire` will be listed as either `Alamofi
+The build target for `Alamofire` will be listed as either `Alamofire iOS`, `Alamofire macOS`, `Alamofire tvOS` or `Alamofire watchOS`.

+- And that's it!

+  > The `Alamofire.framework` is automagically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.

+## Open Radars

+The following radars have some effect on the current imp